AlexandraAncaGabor/huawei-health-app-final-project/README.md

 ## **Test plan**

-How the project will be performed was described in the [test plan.](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-plan.md)
+How the testing process was performed was described in the [test plan.](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-plan.md)

 ## **Test cases**